brodiep21/brodiep21/README.md

 You can reach me by emailing me brodiep21@hotmail.com or bpeif21@gmail.com .

 Ready and willing.
-Ecstatic to be a part of this - I am very passionate about making software my future.
+I am very passionate about making software my future.

 AWS Certified Cloud Practitioner